-The antlers on Sanada’s helmet (hand carved from wood) personify his unique ability of both defense and attacking.
+The antlers (synthetic) on Sanada’s helmet personify his unique ability of both defense and attacking.
 The standard color for this armor set is a vermilion or crimson color, sometimes with a suna (sand) finish.
 However the Iron Mountain Armory is happy to honor your request to paint this handsome gusoku in any color / finish you would prefer, as well as use the odoshi (lace) color of your choice.
 Our katchû-shi are also happy to craft your yoroi with a different style of helmet, menpo and/or suneate to make your samurai armor custom to you.
 More options are available through the drop down menus.
 Also available in Kachi and Taisho class.

 Features: Gashira Class crafting.
 Full sized and fully functional.
 Variation of paint, high quality cotton odoshi colors and traditional features.
 Includes display box and stand.
 The skilled katchû-shi at the Iron Mountain Armory handcraft this product at the time of your order, so please allow 5 to 7 weeks for crafting of this item.